soijen/soijen.github.io/_posts/2017-11-17-trail-running-at-the-end-of-the-world-dientes-de-navarino.md

 ---
 layout: post
-title: Trail Running at the End of the World - Dientes de Navarino
+title: Trail Running At The End Of The World - Dientes De Navarino
 postHero: /images/dientes-edu.jpg
 author: sóijen
+description:
 postFooter: Additional information, and maybe a <a href="#">link or two</a>
 ---
 Our first post on sóijen!
 And what better way to inaugurate our new blog then to write about our latest adventure at the end of the world.